AnshdeepSachdeva/nowhere-in-void/README.md

 This game is developed using the Three.js library, an incredible open-source 3D library that makes it easy to create and display animated 3D computer graphics in b browsers.
 I extend our gratitude to the creators and contributors of Three.js for providing such a powerful tool.

-I hope you enjoy playing the game and have fun exploring the challenging mazes!
+**I hope you enjoy playing the game and have fun exploring the challenging maze game!**